electricbookworks/electric-book/index.md

 [Read the docs]({{ site.baseurl }}/docs)
 {:.button}

+For support, mail [support@electricbook.works](mailto:support@electricbook.works).
+The Electric Book is maintained by [Fire and Lion](http://fireandlion.com), who also provide paid priority support plans for publishers.
+{:#support}

 <!-- Remove these comment tags to activate a series home page for your book project

 {% include metadata %}